Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Score:

-* 0 points - no answer
-* 1 point - correct answer
+* 10 points for correct answer
+* 5 points for correct use of Kokkos::parallel_for()
+* 5 points for correct use of Kokkos::View()
-* 2 points - correct answer with hints
+* 5 points for correct use of Kokkos::deep_copy()

 ### Submission:

-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
+* Submit your answer as a single file called answer.cpp.
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
+* Submit your answer as a zip file called answer.zip.
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
+* Submit your answer as a tar file called answer.tar.
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
+* Submit your answer as a tar.gz file called answer.tar.gz.
-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
+* Submit your answer as a tar.bz2 file called answer.tar.bz2.

+### Grading:

+* 10 points for correct answer
+* 5 points for correct use of Kokkos::parallel_for()
+* 5 points for correct use of Kokkos::View()
+* 5 points for correct use of Kokkos::deep_copy()

+### Feedback:

+* 10 points for correct answer
+* 5 points for correct use of Kokkos::parallel_for()
+* 5 points for correct use of Kokkos::View()
+* 5 points for correct use of Kokkos::deep_copy()

+### Submission:

-* Submit your answer as a single file called `ChatHPC for Kokkos.cpp`
+* Submit your answer as a single file called answer.cpp.
-* Submit your answer as a single
+* Submit your

 ## Index 8